niolabs/docs/docs/service-design-patterns/monitor_stream.md

 |                                  |
 +-----------------O----------------+
 ```
 Every signal emitted from a _SignalTimeout_ has a new attribute, `timeout`, added to it, which contains a `datetime.timedelta` object.
 The value of this object is equal to the configured **Interval**, and does not increment if configured **Repeatable**.
 That is to say, the `timeout` attribute represents the configured **Interval** that was triggered, not the cumulative time elapsed.
-If the incoming signal already has a `timeout` attribute, it will be overwritten with this new value.

 In this example we will use a [_StateChange_](https://blocks.n.io/StateChange) to evaluate if a stream is dry or not, and build an alert message based on that.
 We will also use [signal grouping](https://docs.n.io/service-design-patterns/group_by.html) to monitor multiple streams identified by the value of an `id` attribute.
 The defined **State** for each **Group** is the value of the incoming signals' `timeout` attribute, which is `False` if the signal was emitted by the subscriber into the _Modifier_.
 Any value of `timeout` that isn't explicitly `False`, such as a `datetime.timedelta` assigned by the _SignalTimeout_, will be evaluated as `True` and provide a change of state.
 This [Truth Value Test](https://docs.python.org/3/library/stdtypes.html#truth-value-testing) is also used in the _ConditionModifier_ to determine which `message` to build.
 In this configuration a single, customized alert can be sent when a stream goes dry, and another distinct message when it resumes.
 ```